Titash-shil/Implement-CI-CD-Pipelines-on-Google-Cloud-Challenge-Lab-GSP393/QWIKLAB_EXPLORERS_TS_GSP393.md

   while [ "$status" != "RUNNING" ]; do
-    echo "Waiting for $cluster to be RUNNING..." echo "like share and subscribe to Quicklab_Explorers_TS"[https://www.youtube.com/@qwiklabexplorers]"
+    echo "Waiting for $cluster to be RUNNING..." echo "Like Share and Subscribe to QWIKLAB_EXPLORERS_TS [https://www.youtube.com/@qwiklabexplorers]..."

     sleep 10  # Adjust the sleep duration as needed status=$(gcloud container clusters describe "$cluster" --format="value(status)")